 Landing page sign-up form has a few severely distinct advantages over other sign-up forms provided by Omnisend.

 1. Create a Landing Page sign-up form.
-To start setting up a Landing Page go to Forms tab > click Create Form > Landing Page.
+To start setting up a Landing Page go to Forms tab > click Create Form > Landing Page > Pick the template you like.

 2. Theme.
 At this stage, you can pick the layout of your Landing page, including the images and text placements relative to each other.
 You'll be able to change the images, colors, fonts, etc. as you move further.